Ilya-Kuk/NBA-TicketSales/README.md

   (New dataset - already split up into Training set and Test set. with a LOT more variables)

   4. Train: nbasample2GrpPlus0505.csv  ,  Test: validationSample1k0506.csv

+After the semester ended, I am continuing to work on this data as a research consultant, at least for the Summer.
+I was tasked with tacking on Logistic Regression and ROC Curves.

+  5. Train: NBAretail_cust_060318_10k , Test: NBAretail_cust_060318_1k